m-bock/purescript-ts-bridge/docs/getting-started.md

 </li>
 <li>
 Now we can define instances for types.
-As you can see below `ts-bridge` provides some useful default implementations thay you can use:
+As you can see below `ts-bridge` provides some useful default implementations that you can use:

 ```hs
 instance TsBridge Number where